Female sexual anatomy

 Labia minora

-- Thinner and more delicate than the labia majora
+- Usually thinner than the labia majora

 - Also helps to lubricate and is sensitive to touch